pcollinson/unixv6-extras/time/README.md

 * Use the new long division and remainder functions, so the  timestamp is now divided by 86400 to generate the number of days, and use the remainder to evaluate the hours, minutes seconds

 * Years are then worked out (as before) by iterating through the years from 1970 using _dysize_ to generate the number of days in the year sequence.
-The _dysize_ code needed to understand the correct algorithm to select leap years (this change is needed in V7 too) - 2000 is a leap year.
+Initially I redid the _dysize_ code to use the approved algorithm.
+However the current one works until 2100, and since 32 bit time runs out in 2038, there seems little point in changing the code.

 * The day of the week is evaluated by a neat routine that I found on Wikipedia, the reference is in the code.